YuyuChen-UW/YuyuChen-UW.github.io/index.md

 - ASTIN Bulletin - The Journal of the International Actuarial Association

 ## Awards
-- UW Statistics & Actuarial Science Chair's Award (2021S) (2021W)
+- Maplesoft Best Student Paper Award of the 24th Congress on Insurance: Mathematics and Economics
-- Maplesoft Best Student Paper Award of the 24th Congress on Insurance: Mathematics and Economics (2021)
+- UW Statistics & Actuarial Science Chair's Award
-- UW Graduate Scholarship (2021W) (2018F)
+- UW Graduate Scholarship
-- UW International Doctoral Student Award (2018-present)
+- UW International Doctoral Student Award
-- Semi-finalist in the Student Case Study Challenge held by the Society of Actuaries (2017)
+- Semi-finalist of the Society of Actuaries Student Case Study Challenge in 2017